Generic Name: desirudin

 It is not known whether desirudin is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Iprivask, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Safety and effectiveness in pediatric patients have not been established.

 8.5 Geriatric Use

 In three clinical studies of Iprivask, the percentage of patients greater than 65 years of age treated with 15 mg of Iprivask subcutaneously every 12 hours was 58.5%, while 20.8% were 75 years of age or older.
-Elderly patients treated with Iprivask had a reduction in the incidence of VTE similar to that observed in the younger patients, and a slightly lower incidence of VTE compared to those patients treated with heparin or enoxaparin.
+Elderly patients treated with Iprivask had a reduction in the incidence of VTE similar to that observed in the younger patients.

 Regarding safety, in the clinical studies the incidence of hemorrhage (major or otherwise) in patients 65 years of age or older was similar to that in patients less than 65 years of age.
 In addition, the elderly had a similar incidence of total, treatment-related, or serious adverse events compared to those patients less than 65 years of age.
-Serious adverse events occurred more frequently in patients 75 years of age or older as compared to those less than 65 years of age.
-In general, 15 mg desirudin every 12 hours can be used safely in the geriatric population as in the population of patients less than 65 years of age so long as renal function is adequate [see CLINICAL PHARMACOLOGY, Pharmacokinetics, Renal Impairment (12.3.) and DOSAGE and ADMINISTRATION, Use in Renal Impairment (2.2)].
+Serious adverse events occurred more frequently in patients 75 years of age or older as compared to those less than 65 years of age. [see Clinical Pharmacology (12.3) and Dosage and Administration (2.2)].